Cannabis Spray Is Going To Change The Way You Take Medicine

 Cannabinoids are fat-soluble compounds so infusing these with some form of oil is a must.
 In many sprays, the less viscous MCT oil (Medium Chain Triglyceride) is commonly used as a carrier.
-When it comes to flavor, several commercially available solutions also have flavors infused, with peppermint, mint, and citrus being particularly common.
+When it comes to flavor, several commercially available solutions also have flavors infused with peppermint, mint, and also citrus being particularly common.

 The Side Effects of Cannabis Spray

 Provided you consume an appropriate dose for your condition and tolerance, the side effects of using a cannabis spray are not severe.
 The typical dry mouth may result in many consumers, but by staying hydrated, this rarely becomes an issue.
 The main concern for many new consumers is over doing it.
 With such a simple and clean administration method, this is something that’s easy to do with a cannabis spray.